Ocelot .NET (How It Works For Developers)

 Frequently Asked Questions

-What are the key features of Ocelot?
+What are the benefits of using Ocelot with IronPDF?

-How does Ocelot handle routing?
+What strategies does Ocelot use to handle routing?

-How does Ocelot ensure the security of API endpoints?
+How does Ocelot ensure secure API access?